tlbchoudhury/feedReaderTestingProject/README.md

 There are four test suits:
 1. RSS Feeds
 	i. are defined
-	ii. url is defined & not empty iii. name is defined & not empty
+	ii. url is defined
+	iii. name is defined

 2. The menu
 	i. is hidden by default